Cataract Surgery in Houston, TX

 Cataract Removal Technique

 During cataract surgery, Houston cataract surgeon, Dr. Green uses a microincision (an opening less than 1/8 inch long) in the cornea to allow her to remove the cataract.
-She then uses a technique called phacoemulsification to liquefy the eye’s lens with high-frequency sonic waves.
+She then uses a technique called phacoemulsification to liquefy the eye’s lens with ultraonic waves.
 These waves soften and break the lens into tiny fragments that can be aspirated (vacuumed) out of the lens capsule.
 After this step, the cataract has been removed.
 In the old days, this would be where surgery would end, but modern cataract surgery takes an extra step to improve vision after surgery.

 An artificial lens implant is folded into a small package and inserted into the eye through the microincision.
 This lens unfolds within the eye into its proper and permanent position.
 Inserting an intraocular lens implant removes the need for unsightly cataract glasses that people had to wear after surgery in the 1950s.
 These lenses are permanent so there is rarely a reason or need to remove or exchange them.
 The lens implant is selected for nearsightedness or farsightedness.
 An advanced technology premium lens implant can correct both nearsightedness and farsightedness, as well as astigmatism using certain technologies.